flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 VOXI

-Some phones bought from VOXI are locked to Vodafone (which is what the network uses for coverage).
+VOXI no longer locks phones, but previously some of its handsets were locked to Vodafone (which is what the network uses for coverage).
 However, you can unlock your device via Vodafone.

 Sky Mobile